 Explore Toronto’s open-air gallery on this free walking tour.
 Discover vibrant murals and sculptures while uncovering the stories behind the city’s identity.
 It’s more than art—it’s a journey into the heart of what it means to be Canadian!

-Toronto is one of the most multicultural cities on the planet — and its streets tell that story through bronze, stone, steel, and paint.
-On this relaxed, free walking tour, you'll explore a dozen remarkable works of public art scattered across downtown Toronto, from bold contemporary sculptures to hidden murals you might walk past without knowing their story.
+Toronto is one of the most multicultural cities on the planet and its streets tell that story through bronze, stone, steel, and paint.
+On this relaxed art tour, you'll explore a dozen remarkable works of public art scattered across downtown Toronto.
+From bold modernist sculptures to architectural masterpieces to hidden murals you might walk past without knowing their story you'll learn about the history and culture of Canada's largest city through the lens of its artists.

-Starting at the front of Union Station, your guide will take you through South Core, Entertainment District, Financial District, and St. Lawrence neighbourhoods, weaving together history, Canadian identity, and the stories of the pieces in the artists' own words as much as possible.
+Starting outside of Union Station, your guide will take you through South Core, Entertainment District, Financial District, and St. Lawrence neighbourhoods, weaving together history, Canadian identity, and the stories of the pieces in the artists' own words as much as possible.

 A note from your guide: